microsoft/terminal/doc/specs/#885 - Terminal Settings Model/Actions Addendum.md

 - `_ActionMap`
 - repeat this process for each parent

 This is to ensure that we are returning the correct and wholistic view of a `Command` on a query.
-Rather than aquiring a `Command` constructed in this layer, we receive one that contains all of the data aquired across the entire Action Map and its parents.
+Rather than acquiring a `Command` constructed in this layer, we receive one that contains all of the data acquired across the entire Action Map and its parents.

 ## Future considerations